 ETH 238 - Ethics in Professional Life

-In our professional and personal lives, it's important for us to develop moral wisdom and moral courage: wisdom to recognize when an ethical problem arises and to make sound decisions in situations of moral conflict; and courage to do what we know is right even when there are strong pressures or incentives to do otherwise.
 Studying ethics in the professions can help you anticipate ethical issues, challenges and dilemmas before you encounter them personally.
 Some professions also have such profound impact on wider society that comprehending their influence is vital to being informed, responsible citizens, even if we ourselves are not members of those professions.
-Therefore, the primary objectives of this course are: 1) to increase your awareness of a wide range of ethical challenges that can arise across several significant professions (such as medicine, law, and business management); 2) to enable you to test the strengths and weaknesses of various moral beliefs and ethical arguments relevant to professional practices; and 3) to reinforce your personal sense of compassion and fairness in the context of your future roles as professionals and citizens.
+The overall objectives of this course are: to increase your awareness of a wide range of ethical challenges that can arise across several significant professions (such as medicine, law, and business management); to enable you to test the strengths and weaknesses of various moral beliefs and ethical arguments relevant to professional practices; and to reinforce your personal sense of compassion and fairness in the context of your future roles as professionals and citizens.
 Instructor: David Perry.